JIDELFA

 Structural Drivers: Governance, Climate & Human Security

 No serious analysis of West African insecurity can limit itself to military dynamics.
 Governance deficits, climate-induced resource scarcity, and chronic underfunding of humanitarian programs create the fertile ground on which extremist recruitment depends.
 Over 14,800 schools had closed in the region by mid-2025, leaving 3 million children without access to learning.
-The Sahel humanitarian appeal for 2025 totaling $409.7 million was funded at only 32 percent, forcing cuts in health, education, and protection programming across the region.
+The Sahel humanitarian appeal for 2025, totaling US$4.9 billion, was under a quarter funded by late 2025, forcing cuts in health, education, and protection programming across the region.

 POLICY RECOMMENDATIONS